WeaverScott/ChessP2P/README.md

 code for moving pieces on chessboard after other player makes a move

+get undo moves to reflect on both clients

+get player label and currentPlayer to update on client that didn't make the move to disallow either client from moving both color pieces

+on pawn reaching other side, get pawn change to reflect on other client

 a way to pause the chess game and resume later

 update current player message on GUI to be accurate